What Are My Legal Options For An Accident Caused By A Motorcycle Tire Blowout?

 This means that a driver who failed to properly maintain his or her motorcycle’s tires can be sued in civil court.
 The plaintiff can sue to recoup what they lost in paying for medical bills and repairs to his vehicle, along with lost wages.
 He may also try to sue you for punitive damages, which are damages awarded so as to punish the driver for behaving negligently and to ensure that he does not engage in similar behavior again.

 At the very least, when you are on a motorcycle you have less protection surrounding you, so a motorcycle tire blowout is, on average, more dangerous than a car tire blowout.
-In many cases, when you are involved a motorcycle accident, you are lucky to be alive afterwards.
+In many cases, when you are involved in a motorcycle accident, you are lucky to be alive afterward.

 For this reason alone, if you believe you suffered injuries due to a manufacturing defect, you should absolutely sue the manufacturer.
 The manufacturer can be found liable for the accident because, after all, you could have been killed.
 The court can then order the manufacturer to pay the costs associated with your getting into an accident as a result of their mistake.